 110. Classical Archaeology (3)

 Introduction to the study of the material culture of Greece, Etruria and Rome from the Minoans to the Constantine.
 Covers history of archaeology, chronology and dating systems and analytical methods of material culture including urban planning, construction techniques, and architecture.

 130. Women in the Classical World (3)

 A survey of the roles and status of women in ancient Greece, Rome and Etruria through literature by and about women and other ancient source material.
 Not open for credit to students with credit in CLSC 135.

-A survey of the literature of ancient Greece in translation from Homer and Hesiod to Lucian and the novelists (c.
-700 BC to AD 400).
+A survey of the literature of the ancient Romans in translation, focusing on major authors from Plautus to Augustine (200 BC to AD 450).

 300i.
 Pagan Culture (3)